Resurrection Band: The mid-1980s: From New Wave to MTV

 Wendi Kaiser, lead singer of Resurrection Band, with husband/guitarist/lead singer Glenn Kaiser in the background.

 After a number of successful tours throughout the United States and Europe in the early 1980s with a variety of Christian hard rock acts—including a high-profile tour in 1982 with Swedish quartet Jerusalem—Rez Band was viewed by both fans and music critics as the preeminent Christian hard rock band.
-Capitalizing on the tour's success the live album Live Bootleg (Resurrection Band album) was recorded in the fall of 1983 and released in 1984 and is the band's biggest selling album and features a mixture of the band's most popular live tracks as well as two new hard driving songs: "Gameroom" and "Playground".
+Capitalizing on the tour's success the live album Live Bootleg was recorded in the fall of 1983 and released in 1984 and is the band's biggest selling album and features a mixture of the band's most popular live tracks as well as two new hard driving songs: "Gameroom" and "Playground".
 As a result, when Rez Band released Hostage in late 1984, listeners were caught completely off guard.
 Moderately keyboard-driven, the album reflected the band's increasing interest in New Wave music with the first single "S.O.S." featuring almost no guitar whatsoever (although it does feature a Speak & Spell).
 "S.O.S." shot to the top of the Christian rock singles chart, staying there for several weeks and in doing so, the band attracted an entirely new audience.
 Still, the move was controversial and the critical reaction highly divided.